Bud Vases

 Sizes

-The information shown on these pages has been based purely on my observations.
+The information shown on these pages was originally based solely on my observations, however I would now like to thank fellow collectors, and the members of the glass message board www.glassmessages.com who have helped to supply additional information, also Ivo Haanstra's book, Miller's glass fact file a-z has been a valuable source of reference.
 If you can supply me with any further information, or wish to correct anything, have a similar collection or you know of any other manufacturer of these vases, I would love to hear from you.
-Please email me Mail!